Running Out of Time (song): Composition and themes

 The Alternative and Stereogum have described "Running Out of Time" as a pop-rock and dance-rock song.
 The song opens on the off beat with a bluesy guitar riff, resolving to F-sharp major for the verse.
 The verse, with a syncopated beat, has Williams singing over chromatic mediant and stable tonic chords, and features sixth chords.
 In the pre-chorus, the chords remain the same as those in the verse but with a less-syncopated rhythm.
 In the bridge, the guitar takes on a groovy tone, over which Williams sings several blue notes.

 The main lyrical themes of "Running Out of Time" are time management, anxiety, and the making of excuses.
 Throughout the song, Williams repeatedly sings the line "I ran out of time" as an excuse for failing to perform several personal tasks, such as walking her dog, taking flowers to her neighbor, and sending condolences.
 Writing for Rolling Stone, Larisha Paul said that the song's "arsenal of excuses" create "metaphorical fires and hyperbolic deadlines".
-In The Line of Best Fit, Steven Loftin said that the song uses the excuse of "ditching out on plans under the guise of existential dread" as an example of the anxieties of the 2020s.
-In Sputnik Music, Sowing noted that the lyrics, with lines like "Intentions only get you so far, a harsh reality to discover", address the feeling of being overwhelmed by the desire to improve oneself.
+In The Line of Best Fit, Steven Loftin said the song uses the excuse of "ditching out on plans under the guise of existential dread" as an example of the anxieties of the 2020s.
+Writing for Sputnik Music, Sowing noted that the lyrics, with lines like "Intentions only get you so far, a harsh reality to discover", address the feeling of being overwhelmed by the desire to improve oneself.
 In a review for Stereogum, Vivek Maddala analyzed the song's structure and composition, concluding that they reflect the song's themes; for example, starting the guitar riff on the off beat creates a sense of rushing, resonating with the central theme of running out of time.

 Other critics have stated that "Running Out of Time" addresses social anxieties related to aging, death, and interacting with other people.
 Alexis Petridis wrote in The Guardian that the song captures the fear of growing up and apprehension of our own death.
-Writing for The New Yorker, Carrie Battan said that the song addresses contemporary anxieties among millennials, such as becoming antisocial and growing older, and is illustrative of a broader cultural turn to nostalgia.
-Mary Sikory, in Consequence, linked the song's theme of running out of time to music's nostalgic return to genres that were popular in the early 2000s, like pop-punk and emo.
+Writing for The New Yorker, Carrie Battan said the song addresses contemporary anxieties among millennials, such as becoming antisocial and growing older, and is illustrative of a broader cultural turn to nostalgia.
+Consequence critic Mary Sikory linked the song's theme of running out of time to music's nostalgic return to genres that were popular in the early 2000s, like pop-punk and emo.

 Williams has said that "Running Out of Time" is about her being "horrific at time management", and is also a reflection on her intentions and character.
-In an interview with Zane Lowe for Apple Music 1, Williams said that the song was also influenced by her friendship with Taylor Swift.
+In an interview with Zane Lowe for Apple Music 1, Williams said the song was also influenced by her friendship with Taylor Swift.
 According to Williams, Swift showed her a closet full of items to give people as gifts, which made her realize "my life is so not together" and "I can barely remember to send someone a card or flowers".